voytekresearch/pacpy/README.md

 ## Install

-Not yet uploaded to pipy (...soon).
+Not yet uploaded to pypi (...soon).
 To install:

 1. `git clone https://github.com/voytekresearch/pacpy` into the directory of your choice.
 2. At the command line, cd into that choice directory